 Finally, Australia has separate dc termination requirements for line seizure versus line hold.
 Japan mode may be used to satisfy both requirements.
-However, if a higher transmit level for modem operation is desired, switch to FCC mode 500 ms after the initial
+However, if a higher transmit level for modem operation is desired, switch to FCC mode 500 ms after the initial off-hook.

-查询"Si3016-BS"供应商 off-nook.
 This will satisfy the Australian dc termination requirements.

-4.10.
 AC Termination

-The Si3016 has two ac Termination impedances, which are selected with the ACT bit.
+The Si3016 has two AC Termination impedances which are selected with the ACT bit.

-ACT = 0 is a real, nominal $600~\Omega$ termination, which satisfies the impedance requirements of FCC part 68, JATE, and other countries.
+ACT = 0 is a real, nominal 600 Ω termination which satisfies the impedance requirements of FCC part 68, JATE, and other countries.
 This real impedance is set by circuitry internal to the Si3016 as well as the resistor R2 connected to the REXT pin.

-ACT = 1 is a complex impedance, which satisfies the impedance requirements of Australia, New Zealand, South Africa, CTR21, and some European NET4 countries, such as the UK and Germany.
+ACT = 1 is a complex impedance which satisfies the impedance requirements of Australia, New Zealand, South Africa, CTR21, and some European NET4 countries such as the UK and Germany.
 This complex impedance is set by circuitry internal to the Si3016 as well as the complex network formed by R12, R13, and C14 connected to the REXT2 pin.

-4.11.
 Ring Detection

 The ring signal is capacitively coupled from TIP and RING to the RNG1 and RNG2 pins.
 The Si3016 supports either full- or half-wave ring detection.
 With full-wave ring detection, the designer can detect a polarity reversal as well as the ring signal.
-See "4.18.
-Caller ID" on page 20.
+See "Caller ID" on page 20.
 The ring detection threshold is programmable with the RT bit.

 The ring detector output can be monitored in one of two ways.
-The first method uses the register bits, RDTP, RDTN, and RDT.
+The first method uses the register bits RDTP, RDTN, and RDT.
 The second method uses the SDO output internal to the integrated system-side module.